5l1v3r1/token-hunter/README.md

                         member names only.
 ```

-Example:  `./git_osint.py -gmsi <123456>`
+Example:  `./token-hunter.py -gmsi <123456>`

-Runs Git_OSINT for group with ID 123456.
+Runs token-hunter for group with ID 123456.
 You can find the group ID for any group just underneath its name when viewing
 a group in the UI.
-The `-m` switch tells Git_OSINT to also dump information on any personal projects maintained by the
+The `-m` switch tells token-hunter to also dump information on any personal projects maintained by the
  members of that group.
-The `-s` switch tells Git_OSINT to search the
+The `-s` switch tells token-hunter to search the
 [snippets](https://docs.gitlab.com/ee/user/snippets.html) maintained by the group and, since `-m` was provided,
 the groups members.
-The `-i` switch also tells Git_OSINT to search the
+The `-i` switch also tells token-hunter to search the
 [issues](https://docs.gitlab.com/ee/user/project/issues/) entered by the group and, since `-m` was
 provided, the issues on any of the group members personal projects for sensitive data.